 The Association maintains one "safe harbor 401(k) plan."
 This plan allows for two types of retirement funding.
 One type is a fixed-rate contributory plan, covering substantially all employees.
 This plan requires the Association to contribute annually an amount equal to 10% of each employee's salary.
-The Association's contributions for 2018 and 2017 were approximately \$222,800 and \$236,800, respectively, for this portion of the plan.
+The Association's contributions for 2019 and 2018 were approximately \$201,000 and \$222,800, respectively, for this portion of the plan.

 The second type of retirement funding is a salary deferral savings plan with limited company match.
 This portion of the plan allows employees to defer salary up to the maximum allowed by the limitations imposed by the IRC through payroll deductions.
 In accordance with the provisions of the plan, the Association will match 100% of employee contributions up to a maximum amount of 5% of gross pay and the Association will also match 50% of any deferral amount over 5%, but not more than 10% of gross pay.
-For the years ended December 31, 2018 and 2017, the Association recorded expense for the matching contributions of \$161,300 and \$173,300, respectively.
+On October 23, 2019, the Association amended the plan to provide for a 100% match of employee contributions up to a maximum amount of 14% of gross pay.
+For the years ended December 31, 2019 and 2018, the Association recorded expense for the matching contributions of \$140,700 and \$161,300, respectively.